AboNady/FMNIST_CNN/README.md

   </a>
 <br/>

-## As we see it is pretty good, however, I was wondering why shirts are mixed with T-shirts so I looked at the dataset and I found that I as a human got confused as well, as the properties are not very different.
-Other than that, I think it is good.
+## The results of the classification task are satisfactory, but there is one issue that needs to be addressed.
+The model seems to have difficulty distinguishing between shirts and T-shirts, which are two different categories.
+To investigate the cause of this confusion, I examined the dataset and realized that the features of the two classes are very similar.
+Therefore, it might be necessary to either add more distinctive features or merge the two classes into one.
+Apart from this problem, the model performs well on the other categories.

 <br/>
 <br/>